sabha/angular2_store/README.md

 # angular2_store
-Angular2 beta demo application to explore all the news features like template syntaxt , new HTTP with RxJS , Pipes , Routes , Child Routes , Components.
+This demo application is build to explore all the news features in Angular2 like Component , Typescript , new HTTP with RxJS , Pipes , Routes , Child Routes , Components and new template syntax (? # *).
 <br><br>
 API is written in Node , Database is MongoDB , and Data has been consumed from Northwind DB.